KarimAmr15/operating-system/README.md

     - Output commands to display results and logs.

 - **Execution Monitoring:**
-  - Designed a user-friendly console interface to visualize:
+  - Used a console interface to visualize:
     - The currently executing process.
     - Completion status of all processes after each scheduling cycle.
   - Detailed logs for memory utilization, process execution, and I/O operations.